 2020 Sherman Avenue, Cincinnati OH • (513) 396-5578

 The Drake Planetarium has created several programs that help develop in children a love for science and Universe.
-Most of the activites are hands on and some require a fair amount of teamwork.
-Reservations are required, call during normal business hours with questions.
+Most of the activities are hands-on, and some require a fair amount of teamwork.
+Reservations are required so call during normal business hours with questions.

 50 East Freedom Way, Cincinnati, OH • (513) 333-7500